 The Office of Institutional Research provides support for the College's accreditation review process.
-Swarthmore College is accredited by the Middle States Commission on Higher Education and the engineering program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+Swarthmore College is accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, (267) 284-5000.
+Our engineering program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 Additionally, Swarthmore offers a competency-based teacher preparation program that meets both the General Standards and the Specific Program Guidelines for State Approval of Professional Educational Programs.

 The College is currently preparing for its spring 2019 reaccreditation, including a Self-Study and a visit from external evaluators.
 Please see https://www.swarthmore.edu/middle-states-accreditation-process for more information.